efscomplex/card-showcase/readme.md

 -   Error handling consuming the API
 -   The global store it the application grows
 -   Empty fields from a Card form
+-   Add a infinity scroll for a bunch of cards.